The No Poo Method Didn’t Work For Me

 However, I wasn’t giving up on finding the best natural, toxin-free shampoo to use.
 Read on to see what I do instead of no-poo to get the benefits of a natural hair care routine.

-I Gave Up No Poo For an Awesome Natural Shampoo But I Still Shampoo Less
+I Gave Up No-Poo For Low-Poo With Natural Shampoo

-Eventually I become a Young Living member and discovered their lovely Copaiba Vanilla Shampoo and Conditioner.
-It was everything I wanted in a natural shampoo and then some.
 Instead of fake fragrances that even some of the most popular natural shampoos use, Young Living uses essential oils.
-It doesn’t contain any of the nasty toxins or carcinogens that I want to avoid
+It doesn’t contain any of the nasty toxins or carcinogens that I want to avoid.

 No Poo Really Does Work for Some People